titon/toolkit/docs/en/components/accordion.md

 ## Notes ##

-* The `.accordion-header` will be clickable, no need for anchor tags
+* The `.accordion-header` will be clickable, no need for anchor tags.
-* The `.show` and `.hide` classes will be toggled on the `.accordion-section` to trigger slide animations
+* The `.show` and `.hide` classes will be toggled on the `.accordion-section` to trigger slide animations.
-* The currently open section will have an `.is-active` class on the parent `li`
+* The currently open section will have an `.is-active` class on the parent `li`.

 ## Options ##